palkan/action_policy/docs/pundit_migration.md

 ### Step 3.
 Replace RSpec helper

-We provide a Pundit-compatibile syntax for RSpec tests:
+We provide a Pundit-compatible syntax for RSpec tests:

 ```
 # Remove DSL